JohnsonLM/johnsonlm.github.io/_posts/2019-3-30-Do-we-really-want-realistic-CG-art?.md

 If you're a 3d artist you've probably heard something like this on art websites like DeviantArt or ArtStation:

-“I almost thought this was a photo from the thumbnail” -everyone
+*“I almost thought this was a photo from the thumbnail”* -everyone

 And you're always wishing someone would say this:

-That’s a photo!
-Stop claiming its CGI!
+*"That’s a photo!
+Stop claiming its CGI!""*
 -Nobody

 So why are we so obsessed with making everything look so realistic?
-I mean, if we really wanted realism, wouldn't we would just take a photo?
+I mean, **if we really wanted realism, wouldn't we would just take a photo?**

 Right?..
 Right!

 The truth is, we don't want realism.
 We want what is called “Surrealism”, not Realism.
 Lets break down the meaning of Surreal, so we can get a grasp of why this is what we want.
 And why we don’t want total realism.
 Here is a quote from a dictionary describing what Surreal is:

-having the qualities of surrealism; bizarre.
+***Having the qualities of surrealism; bizarre.
-“a surreal mix of fact and fantasy”
+“a surreal mix of fact and fantasy”*** - Dictionary
-- Dictionary

 “A mix of Fact and fantasy.”
 Fact is realism, fantasy is the story we add to the realism.

 Starting to understand?